 Select Format microSD Card.

 And that's all it takes.
-You've successfully formated your microSD card.
+You can now successfully format a microSD card on Switch.

 Our top microSD card picks